-The challenge of undocumented immigration is becoming increasingly apparent in places like Maryland, which have not historically been home to a large number of such immigrants.
+The challenge of undocumented immigration is becoming increasingly apparent in places like Wisconsin, which have not historically been home to a large number of such immigrants.
 But just as with the nation as a whole, as these immigrants spend years and decades in America, they get further integrated into our economy.
-In Maryland, there is evidence that undocumented immigrants are playing a small but critical role in the workforce.
-In this section, we estimate the size and the characteristics of the undocumented population in Maryland by conducting a close analysis of the American Community Survey from the U.S. Census.
+In Wisconsin, there is evidence that undocumented immigrants are playing a small but critical role in the workforce.
+In this section, we estimate the size and the characteristics of the undocumented population in Wisconsin by conducting a close analysis of the American Community Survey from the U.S. Census.
 This work uses a series of variables to identify immigrants in the survey who are likely to lack legal status-a method that has recently emerged in the academic literature on immigration.36 (See the Methodology Appendix for more details.)

-Using this technique, we estimate that Maryland is home to more than 234,000 undocumented immigrants.
-These individuals are far more likely than the native-born population-or even the broader foreign-born one to be in the prime of their working years, or ranging in age from 25-64.
+Using this technique, we estimate that Wisconsin is home to roughly 71,000 undocumented immigrants.
+These individuals are far more likely than the nativeborn population-or even the broader foreign-born one-to be in the prime of their working years, or ranging in age from 25-64.
 They also contribute to a range of industries that could not thrive without a pool of workers willing to take on highly labor-intensive roles.
-In 2014, for instance, undocumented immigrants made up 17.5 percent of all employees in Maryland's administrative, support, and waste management services industry, a sector that includes grounds maintenance workers, janitors and building cleaners, and security guards.
-They also made up more than one in six workers employed in the accommodation and food services industry, as well as 15.2 percent of workers in agriculture.
+In 2014, for instance, undocumented immigrants made up 7.8 percent of all employees in Wisconsin's accommodation and food services industry, a sector that includes dishwashers, food preparation workers, and short order cooks.
+They also made up 8.3 percent of workers employed in the agriculture sector, as well as 6.9 percent of workers in Wisconsin's administrative, support, and waste management services industry.